Beautiful fall day

 Biking at Fish Creek in the summer when the campgrounds are in full swing can be a challenge due to parked cars, RVs, campers, kids playing ball, kids on bikes, pedestrians, and campers backing out of their campsites and maneuvering into their parking areas.
 You see a lot of interesting campsites and fantastic gear, but you do have to pay attention to all the commotion.

 I unloaded my bike near the Trading Post, placed my hydration pack on my back, turned on my Map My Ride app, and accessed the bike path across the road.
-As I crossed the bridge and looked at the foliage across the water, I thought of how lucky I am to live in an area people pay to vacation in.
-Just look at what we have right out of our back doors!
+As I crossed the bridge and looked at the foliage across the water, I thought of how lucky I am to live here.
+Just look at what we have right out of our backdoors!

 Soon after crossing the bridge on Route 30, I was on a leaf-covered path.
 The path splits, and I stayed to the right and pedaled past the main ticket booth.
 There were only a few occupied campsites and most people had campers, but there were some tents -- the hardy campers for sure!
 I learned later from a camper that many people left on Columbus Day during the downpour.